 The SENDCo works closely with the Pastoral Managers making referrals regarding students with issues relating to SEND making sure our most vulnerable are supported, we will then refer to Speech and Language Team (SALT), Occupational Therapist (OT) and make contact with parents, giving advice and guidance.
-The School nurse completes regular health-checks on our more complex SEND pupils.

-Our SENDco has received training to make referrals for children who may need a diagnosis of ADHD or ASC to ensure that children can be identified earlier and supported more effectively.
+Our SENDCo has received training to make referrals for children who may need a diagnosis of ADHD or ASC to ensure that children can be identified earlier and supported more effectively.